xcore/sw_motor_control/doc/quickstart/dsc-quickstart.rst

     *xrun app_dsc_demo/bin/Release/dsc_basic_bldc.xe*

+  Alternatively, using the 11.2.0 development tools or later and AVB version 5v0.1 or later, from within the XDE:

+    - Right click on the binary within the project.
+    - Choose *Run As* > *Run Configurations*
+    - Choose *hardware* and select the relevant XTAG-2 adapter
+    - Select the *Run UART server* check box.
+    - Click on *Apply* if configuration has changed
+    - Click on *Run*

   LCD feedback
     The LCD shows the current speed of each motor, and the demand speed.
 Both motors have the same demand speed.

   Controlling the motor speed
     Button A increases the demand speed in steps of 100 RPM.
 Button B decreases the motor speed in steps of 100 RPM.

 The watchdog timer hardware override